CoCo Vandeweghe: 2010–2011: Ascent into top 100, first Grand Slam match win

 In 2010, Vandeweghe received a wildcard to the Australian Open, but she lost in the first round.
 In the spring, Vandeweghe won two back-to-back ITF tournaments at Carson and El Paso to see her WTA ranking climb from outside the top 300 to inside the top 200.

 At the San Diego Open in August, Vandeweghe made her first deep run at a WTA tournament, beating Gisela Dulko and then Vera Zvonareva for her first top-ten victory.
 Despite high expectations at the US Open, Vandeweghe lost in the first round to Sabine Lisicki.
 Vandeweghe finished the year strong by qualifying for the Pan Pacific Open in Tokyo, a Premier 5 tournament.
-She would then defeat world No. 18, Aravane Rezai, and eventually make the quarterfinals before losing to Victoria Azarenka.
+She would then defeat world No. 18, Aravane Rezaï, and eventually make the quarterfinals before losing to Victoria Azarenka.

 In 2011, Vandeweghe came through the qualifying rounds at the Australian Open but was knocked out in the first round.
-Her first significant result of the year came at the Memphis Indoor Championships, where she reached the quarterfinals to break into the WTA top 100 for the first time in her career.
+Her first significant result of the year came at the U.S. Indoor Championships in Memphis, where she reached the quarterfinals to break into the WTA top 100 for the first time in her career.
 Towards the end of the season, Vandeweghe won first career match in the main draw of a Grand Slam tournament at the US Open, defeating world No. 56, Alberta Brianti, in the first round.

 2012–2013: Lucky loser WTA final

 Vandeweghe got off to a slow start in the 2012 season but started to gain some momentum in the grass-court season when she reached the final of the $75k event at Nottingham.
 She followed this up by qualifying for Wimbledon, but she ended up losing the first round.
 At her next tournament, Vandeweghe entered the main draw of the Stanford Classic as a lucky loser and made it to her first career WTA final.
 In the semifinal, she upset fifth-seeded Yanina Wickmayer before falling to top-seeded Serena Williams, in straight sets.
 She was the first lucky loser to reach a final since Melinda Czink in early 2005 and also rose to a then career-high ranking of No. 69 in the world.
-Vandeweghe's best result in the rest of the year was a quarterfinal at the Citi Open.
+Vandeweghe's best result in the rest of the year was a quarterfinal at the Washington Open.

 In 2013, she began the season with another slow start.
 When her ranking fell outside the top 200, she began to rebound by reaching the quarterfinals at the Stanford Classic.
 Later in the season, Vandeweghe was able to qualify for the US Open and beat another qualifier in the first round to lift her ranking back closer to the top 100.